UBitSandBox/HYBRID-REST-TOPIC/README.md

 # Installation

 ## Install required modules
-On a terminal type the following command:
+On a Terminal type the following command:

 <pre>
 pip install django